 - Run on flat surfaces instead of up hill.
 Running up hill aggravates the stress put on the Achilles

-Less common, but more severe injuries can occur during sports, especially contact sports like
+Less common, but more severe injuries can occur during sports, especially contact sports like football.
+These include:

 Take measures to prevent serious injuries during contact sports.